attilasomogyi/long-term-relationship-agreement/README.md

 We will establish a plan for how we will handle conflicts that may arise in our relationship, including a process for discussing and resolving issues in a calm and respectful manner.

+## Sanctions in case of non-compliance with the agreement

+### With Communication

+One partner may express their dissatisfaction with the other's behavior and ask for change through communication.

+### Time-out or space

+One partner may take some time away from the relationship, either physically or emotionally, in order to process their feelings and address the issues.

+### Setting boundaries

+One partner may set clear boundaries and communicate them to the other in order to establish a more healthy and positive relationship.

+### Counseling or therapy

+One or both partners may seek professional help to address and work through any issues in the relationship.

+### Changing habits or behavior

+One partner may make an effort to change their habits or behavior in order to improve the relationship.

+### Compromise and negotiation

+Partners may work together to find a compromise or solution that addresses the concerns of both parties.

+### Financial sanctions

+In a marriage or partnership, one partner may decide to withhold financial support or change the financial arrangements of the relationship as a way of addressing issues.

+### Social sanctions

+One partner may limit their social interactions with the other as a way of addressing issues in the relationship.

+### Emotional sanctions

+One partner may limit their emotional investment in the relationship or withdraw emotionally as a way of addressing issues.

+### Agreeing on a plan

+Both partners can work together to come up with a plan that addresses the issues in the relationship and then work on implementing it.

+### Taking a break

+Both partners can agree to take a break from the relationship for a certain period of time in order to work on themselves and address any issues.

+### Apology

+One partner can apologize for the wrongs committed and take steps to make amends.

+### With Forgiveness

+One partner can forgive the other and work on moving forward in the relationship.

+### Changing the dynamics of the relationship

+Both partners can agree to change the dynamics of the relationship and work on building a new and healthier relationship.

+### Written agreements

+Both partners can agree to written agreements that outline specific behaviors, expectations and consequences in case of non-compliance

+### Collaborative problem solving

+Both partners can work together to identify the problem, and come up with possible solutions and determine what works best for both of them

+### Establishing trust

+One partner may work on rebuilding trust in the relationship by being transparent, reliable, and accountable for their actions

+### Ending the relationship

+If the issues are not resolved, one partner may choose to end the relationship.

 ## Signatures

 We will sign this agreement to signify our commitment to following through with the terms we have outlined.